Dynamic Link Network Emulation: a Model-based Design: Abstract

 \section{Abstract}

-This paper presents the design and architecture of a network emulator whose links' parameters (such as delay and bandwidth) vary at different time instances.
-The emulator is used as a digital twin for satellite communication systems, in order to test and evaluate novel solutions before their final deployment.
-To achieve such a goal, different existing technologies are carefully combined to emulate link dynamicity, automatic traffic generation, and overall topology emulation.
-Since emulating asymmetric dynamic links (as required in satellite communications) is far from trivial, we provide a detailed design architecture for solving such task.
-Experimental results show the precision of our dynamic assignments and the overall flexibility of the proposed solution.
+{ This paper presents the design and architecture of a network emulator whose links' parameters (such as delay and bandwidth) vary at different time instances.
+The emulator can thus be used in order to test and evaluate novel solutions for such networks, before their final deployment.
+To achieve this goal, different existing technologies are carefully combined to emulate link dynamicity, automatic traffic generation, and overall network device emulation.
+The emulator takes as an input a formal model of the network to emulate and configures all required software to execute live software instances of the desired network components, in the requested topology.
+We devote our study to the so-called \emph{dynamic link networks}, with potentially asymmetric links.
+Since emulating asymmetric dynamic links is far from trivial (even with the existing state-of-the-art tools), we provide a detailed design architecture that allows this.
+As a case study, a satellite network emulation is presented.
+Experimental results show the precision of our dynamic assignments and the overall flexibility of the proposed solution.}